fardinabbasi/Linear_Programming/README.md

 ## Q1: Transportation Problem
 The transportation and distribution of goods from the source to the destination is a problem that requires optimization algorithms to solve.
 In this context, the goal is to minimize transportation costs while meeting the constraints of available resources and the needs of each region.

+This problem falls under the category of **network flows** problems.

 Here, we illustrate the transportation problem using an example.
 In this example, there are two factories (`Arnhem`, `Gouda`) and six customer nodes located in six European cities, as shown in the map below.
 Customer nodes are marked with red labels, and factories are marked with blue labels.

 <img src="/readme_images/factories.jpg">